JaimeStill/OfflineEnvironmentPrep/readme.md

 ----------|--------
-`iis` | Contains the necessary executables for hosting an <span>ASP.NET</span> Core application in IIS `node-sass` | Contains all of the compiled binary versions for the `node-sass` client dependency `user-profile` | Contains cached resources necessary for configuring the environment on a user's machine profile `yarn` | Contains a template for the `.yarnrc` configuration file
+`iis` | Contains the necessary executables for hosting an <span>ASP.NET</span> Core application in IIS `node-sass` | Contains all of the compiled binary versions for the `node-sass` client dependency `Program Files` | Contains cached resources for NuGet's `NuGetFallbackFolder`, which contains a pre-built package cache `user-profile` | Contains cached resources necessary for configuring the environment on a user's machine profile `yarn` | Contains a template for the `.yarnrc` configuration file

-> The rest of this section will be focused on configuring the dev environment with the resources available in the `user-profile` sub-directory.
+> The rest of this section will be focused on configuring the dev environment with the resources available in the `Program Files` and `user-profile` sub-directories.

+1. Unzip `Program Files\dotnet\sdk\NuGetFallbackFolder.zip`, copy the contents of the unzipped directory, and paste them into `C:\Program Files\dotnet\sdk\NuGetFallbackFolder`.
-1. Copy the `.node-gyp` directory to the *%USERPROFILE%* directory.
+2. Copy the `.node-gyp` directory to the *%USERPROFILE%* directory.
-2. Copy the `.nuget` directory to *%USERPROFILE%*, then extract the `packages.zip` file.
+3. Copy the `.nuget` directory to *%USERPROFILE%*, then extract the `packages.zip` file.
 The files contained in `packages.zip` should be inside of a `packages` folder where `packages.zip` is located.
 When extracted, `packages.zip` can be deleted.
-3. Extract the contents of `.vscode\extensions\ms-vscode.csharp-{version}`.
+4. Extract the contents of `.vscode\extensions\ms-vscode.csharp-{version}`.
 Copy the extracted contents and paste them into `%USERPROFILE%\.vscode\extensions\ms-vscode.csharp-{version}`.
-4. Extract the contents of `.dotnet\tools`.
+5. Extract the contents of `.dotnet\tools`.
 Copy the extracted **tools** folder and paste it into the `%USERPROFILE%\.dotnet` directory.
     * This is necessary because the `dotnet` CLI no longer includes the `dotnet-ef` command line tools by default.
 Because the NuGet cache does not capture NuGet packaged tools that are installed via commands such as `dotnet tools install --global dotnet-ef`, the installed tool configuration needs to be replicated in the `.dotnet` directory.

 > Nothing needs to be done with the `.node-sass` directory.
 I've placed it in the Share drive at `Dev\Resources` and configured the `sass-binary-path` variable in `.yarnrc` to point to the compiled binaries stored at this location.